-There are a number of possible defenses that can be used in these cases, the most common being that the officer did not see the car come to a complete stop.
-If the officer is parked a little further from the intersection and cannot see the stop sign and limit line, they may charge the driver.
-Most drivers usually stop a little behind the stop line, the officer may not be able to see them when they were required to stop.
-In this case, you need to find out where the officer was parked.
-It is a good idea to take pictures of the location to show that the officer had limited view.
+Most drivers usually stop a little behind the stop line, and the officer may not be able to see them when they are required to stop.
+In this case, you must find out where the officer parked.
+Taking pictures of the location is a good idea to show that the officer had a limited view.

-Another defense strategy used in some cases is that the traffic light was installed recently.
-Drivers who regularly pass from an intersection are usually aware of the traffic signals at the intersection.
-If a light or stop line was recently added or installed, drivers may not be aware of it and they may fail to stop.
-In other cases, people are charged with a violation if they stopped in front of the stop line instead of behind it.
+If a light or stop line was recently added or modified, drivers may not have been adequately informed or aware of the changes.
+In other instances, some are charged with a violation if they stop in front of the stop line instead of behind it.

 Ultimately, the decision to charge the driver with a traffic offense or find them innocent rests with the judge, who evaluates the presented defenses along with the circumstances of each case.
 Building a defense strategy that includes gathering evidence, consulting with a legal professional specializing in traffic violations, and presenting compelling arguments is crucial for increasing the likelihood of a favorable outcome.

 Understanding the consequences of traffic violations is crucial for all Arizona drivers, particularly those facing DUI charges.
 As a reputable DUI defense attorney in Phoenix, Attorney Brian D. Sloan acknowledges the importance of safe driving habits and the potential legal implications of traffic infractions.